 Shares shall not be offered or sold into The Bahamas except in circumstances that do not constitute an offer to the public.
-Shares may not be offered or sold or otherwise disposed of in any way to persons other than accredited investors.
+Shares may not be offered or sold or otherwise disposed of in any way to persons other than "Accredited Investors" as defined in the Securities Industry Regulations, 2012.
 The information provided herein is intended solely for the designated recipient thereof.
 No distribution of this information to anyone other than the designated recipient is intended or authorized.